Martons00/PolitoSbobinatore/README.md

 😇 **Rest assured, your data will be available exclusively to you and only on your Drive.** 😇

 <img width="895" alt="Screenshot 2024-12-05 at 01 32 45" src="https://github.com/user-attachments/assets/7041c1ae-08b5-45df-951d-a2fb68df0c11">

+#### New to Google Colab?
+Here's a quick guide for UniversalSbobinatore:

+Before running the notebook:
+1. Upload your video
+2. Fill the variable with the name of your video
+3. Run all cells in sequence

 ⚠️ **Tips**: Download the transcription.txt and summary.txt and use it in a more complex LLM to a better results.
 Free Models have some limitations.